Taking a free Myers Briggs personality test is a great way to develop self-awareness in order to live and work with intention.

 Cultivate a thankful mindset through this 40-page, Art of Gratitude Daily Journal and experience more happiness as a result.

-Want to take your free personality test now?
+Take a free personality test now?

 The MBTI website and test tool interface is somewhat dated, so we prefer Truity’s clean and sleek website and the easy way they collect answers and deliver results.
 You can also take the test free and get a fairly detailed report.